Google Believes in South Africa’s Green Technology Industry

 Although South Africa has good partnerships, with some international energy companies.

 The country is looking at The South African Renewable initiative, as not only a contribution, toward the reduction of greenhouse gas emotion, enhanced energy access and the development of renewable energy, but the South African Renewable initiatives, is also focusing on boosting the development of new green industries, and new green jobs, which will boost the country’s economy.

-Another country in Africa, which is making the move toward developing their green technology industry, to meet its power demand growth is Morocco.
+A country in Africa, which is making the move toward developing its green technology industry, to meet its power demand growth, is Morocco.